navi-dev/swagger-codegen-angular-aspnetcore/README.md

 This repo contains the swagger codegen example

-This document will help you to rplicate the same in your project.
+This document will help you to replicate the same in your project.

 ## Install Swagger.